fclivaz42/ft_transcendance/srcs/frontend/README.md

 ```

 Make sure that the new json file begins with a lowercase letter, and that the setting name includes a capital letter for the first letter.

+> ⚠️ The file naming might be changed in the future to match browser language settings.
+Don't worry about it for now, I will handle it.

 ---